ARMmbed/mbed-os-5-docs/docs/api/platform/PowerManagement.md

 UNLOCK: mbed_rtx_idle.cpp, ln: 131, lock count: 1
 ```

-<span class="notes">**Note:** Sleep tracing is a debug feature and should only be enabled during development cycle.
+<span class="notes">**Note:** Sleep tracing is a debug feature and should only be enabled during the development cycle.
 Its heavy use of UART can affect the device performance.</span>

 ## System reset